Galaxias fontanus: Reproduction

 Reproductive behaviour of the fish species tends to occur in the second year of life typically in April.
 The fish have a spawning period is an extended period of time of 3 months within the spring season (typically August and October).
 Spawning occurs in the adult habitat with the deposition of eggs amongst the shallow marginal lotic and lentic rocky environment.
-The number of eggs that the Swan galaxias lay range from 150 to 550 eggs and have a diameter between 2.2 to 2.5mm.
+The number of eggs that the Swan galaxias lay range from 150 to 550 eggs and have a diameter between 2.2 and 2.5mm.
 Larval developments prolongs over a 5 week period.
 Once the larvae reach approximately 35mm in length, adult colouration begins.
 The maximum lifespan of the Swan galaxias is approximately 3 years.

-In aquaculture environments, Swan galaxias’ artificially fertilised eggs hatch in temperatures between 11.5 to 18.5 degrees Celsius and have a 17-day incubation period.
+In aquaculture environments, Swan galaxias' artificially fertilised eggs hatch in temperatures between 11.5 and 18.5 degrees Celsius and have a 17-day incubation period.

 Threats

 Introduced species

 The primary threat to the Swan galaxias is predation from exotic and introduced species.
-The introduction of brown trout (salmo trutt) and redfin perch (Perca fluviatilis) has seen a decline in the Swan galaxias population, in which Sanger stated there has been “two localised extinctions in the Swan River due to the predation from these introduced species”.
+The introduction of brown trout (salmo trutt) and redfin perch (Perca fluviatilis) has seen a decline in the Swan galaxias population, in which Sanger stated there has been "two localised extinctions in the Swan River due to the predation from these introduced species".
 The spread of these species has confined the natural population of the Swan galaxias to become fragmented and only present in headwaters of a small number of streams.